By The Numbers

 Top International Program

 Princeton Review has ranked our Game Design program among the top programs internationally

 Percentage of 2016 graduates who have jobs, are continuing their educations or are starting their own companies within 6 months of graduation.
 (Graduate Survey 2016)

 As a game designer, your passion is key to your success in the fast-growing gaming industry.
 The skills you acquire will prepare you for a variety of careers in the industry and related fields.
 You could contribute to teams working on an MMORPG, design virtual reality experiences for theme parks, develop military training simulations, develop games for the rapidly expanding health care industry, or even revolutionize course delivery in schools.

 Our game design and development degree provides hands-on experience building games through game labs, internships and research projects.
-Choose either the game design track, which focuses on building, designing and programing games or the game art track, where you create game features, such as characters, props, architecture and levels.
+Choose either the game design track, which focuses on building, designing and programming games or the game art track, where you create game features, such as characters, props, architecture and levels.

 Through the QU in LA program, you can spend a semester interning at California companies such as Electronic Arts, Blizzard or Facebook.
 Our students have worked as counselors at iD Tech, a prestigious game design camp held at sites across the country, and our graduates have joined established leaders in entertainment, such as Sesame Workshop.

 Center for Game Development (CGD) supports the continued development of select student and faculty games by providing financial support and resources during the summer and fosters a shared and continuing culture of technological know-how and innovation.